JavaChat/OakBot/README.md

 OakBot is a chat bot for [Stack Overflow Chat](http://chat.stackoverflow.com) that's written in Java.
 It is named after the first name given to the Java programming language before it became "Java".

-OakBot is most active in the [Java](https://chat.stackoverflow.com/rooms/139) and [Java and Android era](https://chat.stackoverflow.com/rooms/19132) chat rooms.
+OakBot is most active in the [Java](https://chat.stackoverflow.com/rooms/139) chat room.

 # Requirements